NAVIGATION OR ARE WE THERE YET?

 Since we use the Garmin for digital tracking (276C while traveling in the cruiser, and a 60C, which is portable and therefore great for hiking) it is the only system I am familiar with.
 There are other commercially available GPS systems such as Magellan, Tom Tom etc. which, you may be more familiar with.
 It is advisable to learn how to use your GPS before heading off.

 For the Garmin/Mapsource combination there is a detailed set of digitized maps available only for South Africa which you can purchase from Garmin, install and is immediately ready for use.
 For navigation through the rest of Africa, the Garmin world map, which comes installed on your Garmin is quite useful,

-It is the best digital navigation aid (especially for East Africa) is “Tracks 4 Africa”.
-See links under resources on our website.
+It is the best digital navigation aid (especially for East Africa) is “Tracks 4 Africa.”
 Their digitized data is available online from their website and is extremely affordable, highly accurate and full of interesting and useful information.
 It is especially valuable in many of the game parks where the unmarked trails are all digitized, so you can focus on game viewing instead of keeping track of your location.
 (Note: Tracks 4 Africa is also viewable as a layer on Google Earth free.)

 Nobody goes to Africa without Tracks4Africa, especially east Africa.

 Customized digital mapping system;